Authenticating users with OIDC

 Before beginning the configuration, ensure the following.

 Microsegmentation recognizes the web application as a processing unit.
-Open the Microsegmentation section of the Prisma Cloud web interface, navigate to the namespace of the web application, select Platform, and make sure you see it.
+Open the Network Security section of the Prisma Cloud web interface, select App Dependency Map in the side navigation menu, navigate to the namespace of the web application, and make sure you see it.

 Review the tags of the processing unit representing the web application and locate one that identifies it uniquely.